thelounge/thelounge/SECURITY.md

   manner.
 - On IRC, send a private message to any voiced user on our Freenode channel, `#thelounge`.
-- By email, send us your report at <mailto:security@thelounge.chat>.
+- By email, send us your report at <security@thelounge.chat>.